mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 The simplest
-triple statement is a sequence of (subject, predicate, object) terms, separated by whitespace and terminated by '.'
-(W3C ref).
-Below is the sematic statement for the relationship between Spiderman and the Green Goblin, with fictional URIs:
+triple statement is a sequence of (subject, predicate, object) terms, separated by whitespace and terminated by '.' (rud'hommeaux & Carothers, 2014).
+Below is the sematic statement for the relationship between Spiderman and the
+Green Goblin, with fictional URIs:

 ```